nalmadi/EMIP-Toolkit/README.md

 # Features:
-The toolkit is specifically designed to make using the EMIP dataset easier and more accessible by providing the following functions:
+The toolkit is designed to make using and processing eye movement in programming datasets easier and more accessible by providing the following functions:

- - Parsing raw data files from the EMIP dataset into Experiment, Trial, and Fixation containers.
+ - Parsing raw data files from existing datasets into pandas dataframes.

- - Customizable dispersion-based fixation detection algorithm implementation according to the manual of the SMI eye tracker used in the data collection.
+ - Customizable fixation detection algorithms.

  - Raw data and filtered data visualizations for each trial.

- - Performing hit testing between fixations and AOIs to determine the fixations over each AOI.
+ - Hit testing between fixations and AOIs to determine the fixations over each AOI.

  - Customizable offset-based fixation correction implementation for each trial.